richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       17. The ConnectionHandler thread closes the socket once FT900RequestHandler and FT900ResponseHandler threads terminate.

+### Alexa Capabilities

+AVS SDK supports 3 major capabilities:

+      1. SpeechSynthesizer
+      2. AudioPlayer
+      3. AlertTimer

+Currently, only SpeechSynthesizer audio data stream is hooked.
+To support AudioPlayer and AlertsTimer, more modifications will be necessary, including persistent connection, MPEG decoding, etc.

 ### RPI Alexa AVS SDK modifications

 In addition to the new modules implemented described in the block diagram and sequence diagram,